 Recent Direct Involvement

-In demonstrating their recent direct involvement, the applicants should demonstrate an ownership interest of at least 10% of the total value of the qualifying business, or a net investment value of $1,500,000 in eligible investment.
+Applicants should demonstrate an ownership interest of at least 10% of the total value of the business in case of a qualifying business.
+If eligible investments, their total net value should have been more than $1,500,000.

-The assets used in the calculation of the net value must be sufficiently liquid to be transferred to Australia within 2 years of the visa grant.
-Real estate properties are only to be included in the calculation if it is to be sold and liquidated.
+The assets which have been calculated as the grounds for the net value must be those that were of sufficient liquidity to be transferred to Australia within 2 years of the visa grant.
+The value of property should only be included in the case that it would be liquidated.